Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

    os.environ["CLOUDINARY_URL"] = "<cloudinary details>"
    ```

-   Update the second line of env.py file with a secret key you define.
+   Update the second line of the env.py file with a secret key you define.
 If you want, you can use a secret key generator, for example https://django-secret-key-generator.netlify.app/, to define the secret key.

-   In the third line of env.py file, include the cloudinary details.
+   In the third line of the env.py file, include the cloudinary details.
 Use the value of "API Environment variable" available in the cloudinary account for <cloudinary details>.

 5. If you want to use local databases in your local installation, do the following, then ignore the step 6 and go to step 7